hamza07-w/infosToTextFile-/README.md

 # infosToTextFile-

-files
-This script ask the user to enter informations so that the script can convert all informations to test file in organizated style, /*
-Hamza El ansari
+Files is a script that asks the user to enter some infos so that the script converts all these infos to a text file in a organized style, /* Hamza El ansari */
-*/